Computed Tomographic Perfusion Predicts Poor Outcomes in a Randomized Trial of Endovascular Therapy.

 Neurosciences (Brain & Spine)

 Wannamaker, Robert; Guinand, Taurian; Menon, Bijoy K; Demchuk, Andrew; Goyal, Mayank; Frei, Donald; Bharatha, Aditya; Jovin, Tudor G; Shankar, Jai; Krings, Timo; Baxter, Blaise; Holmstedt, Christine; Swartz, Richard; Dowlatshahi, Dar; Chan, Richard; Tampieri, Donatella; Choe, Hana; Burns, Paul; Gentile, Nina; Rempel, Jeremy; Shuaib, Ashfaq; Buck, Brian; Bivard, Andrew; Hill, Michael; and Butcher, Kenneth, "Computed Tomographic Perfusion Predicts Poor Outcomes in a Randomized Trial of Endovascular Therapy."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 423.